Why We Celebrate Mother's Day All Over the World

-Mothers are special and no one is more special than our own mother.
-The celebration of Mother’s Day goes back to ancient times, but has changed over the years.
+Mothers are special, and no one is more special than our own mother.
+The celebration of Mother’s Day goes back to ancient times, but it has changed over the years.
 Understanding the history of this holiday and enjoying some famous quotes about mothers will strengthen your appreciation of the day.

 What Are the Ancient Origins of the Holiday?

 It was first celebrated in Ancient Greek and Roman times.

 The Greeks had a festival to honor Rhea, wife of Cronus and mother to many of the Greek deities.

 The Roman festival goes back to at least 250 years BCE.
 The festival, called Hilaria, was held in honor of the mother goddesses Cybele.
 It lasted three days and included parades, games, and masquerades.

 - The early Christians had a celebration for the Virgin Mary, Mother of Christ.
 It occurred on the fourth Sunday of Lent.